Jacqueline Airamé at work in her garden in Mariposa, CA (date unknown)

 there.
 It was truly

-there.
-It's what I felt that afternoon looking through the broken remains.
+there."
+It's what I felt that afternoon looking through the broken remains of the garden.
 And I felt at home

-.
-Airamé’s garden, what was left of it, reminded me of parts of my own life—of people I’d known and places I’d lived, of the taste of hidden possibilities that life offers if only one can stop and turn towards the moment.
+Airamé’s garden, what was left of it, reminded me of parts of my own life—of people I’d known and places I’d lived - of the taste of possibilities that life offers if only one can stop and turn towards the moment.
+For instance, there was the day I gave in to an impulse and opened a little can of blue enamel paint.
+With careful strokes a quotation from T.S.
+Elliot appeared around the edge the clawfoot bathtub in my little student apartment.
+This minor act of transgression released a startling amount of joyful energy.

-My visit to Mariposa took place thanks to the friends of this unknown garden maker.
+My visit to Airame's Mariposa garden took place thanks to her friends.
 As for the garden maker herself, I was to understand that she was not available for a visit.
 Perhaps one day she might tell me some stories, but I would have to wait to see.

-Postscript: The Mendershausens and some friends succeeded in rescuing most of the large pieces from Airamé’s garden.
-As of this writing it isn’t clear yet where they will end up.…
+Postscript: The Mendershausens and friends succeeded in rescuing most of the large pieces from Airamé’s garden.
+I don't know where they are today.